Oenarion/Ecosystem/4. ParticleSystems/README.md

 # 💨 Particle Systems

-This project explores the fundamentals of [particle systems](https://en.wikipedia.org/wiki/Particle_system), a technique widely used in computer graphics and simulations to represent fuzzy phenomena like fire, smoke, explosions, or magical effects.
+This repository explores the fundamentals of [particle systems](https://en.wikipedia.org/wiki/Particle_system), a technique widely used in computer graphics and simulations to represent fuzzy phenomena like fire, smoke, explosions, or magical effects.

 ---